PrasadBelure/turfbooking/README.md

 ## Features
 - View a list of available turfs with detailed information.
+- Filter the turfs according to area .
+- Sort the turfs according to price .
 - Check availability for specific time slots.
 - Book turfs for sports like Cricket, Football, and Badminton.
 - Upload payment proof as part of the booking process.